43615/dcim-scripts/README.md

 ## Minimized versions
 The `min` directory contains functionally identical versions of scripts with all comments and unnecessary whitespace removed.
 ## List of scripts
 - `autoprint.dcim`: Enters a prompt loop (like interactive mode) and prints the whole stack after every action.
+Exit and cleanup: `2QL?1C`.
 - `brainfuck.dcim`: Brainfuck interpreter. `[` and `]` are replaced with `(` and `)`.